excalidraw/excalidraw/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please [open an issue](https://github.com/excalidraw/excalidraw/issues/new) first to discuss what you would like to change.

+For more information check out our [guidelines](https://github.com/excalidraw/excalidraw/blob/master/CONTRIBUTING.md) on how to contribute.

 ## Notable used tools